PRO TIP: Don’t forget to watch the free lesson from CORE 2.0: Tournaments below.

 As part of my job here at Red Chip, I like to keep an eye on what other training sites are doing.
 Because I enjoy tournaments, I pay particular attention to how tournament theory is presented.
 Our competitors are good.
 Really.
-I have been overwhelmed by the highly-detailed open-raising charts (which, for some reason, tend to be restricted to 60bb effective), even though at my age and mental acuity I could never hope to memorize them.
+I have been overwhelmed by the highly-detailed open-raising charts, even though at my age and mental acuity I could never hope to memorize them.
 The exquisite description of how our blockers impact postflop play, shading decisions by a couple of percentage points in one direction or another, are dazzling examples of the power of combinatorics in poker.
 It’s all very impressive.

 And yet the one element of tournament play which is largely lacking from these courses is, in my opinion, the most important of all.
 It’s profiling, and thus exploiting, your opponents.

 Exploitative And GTO Poker Strategy In Tournaments